Skip to main content

 W3C’s COGA guidance is useful here because it highlights memory load, unclear labels, multi-step tasks, complex authentication, and poor recovery paths after mistakes.

-That matters in regulated journeys, where customers are often comparing options, sharing sensitive data, or completing tasks they do not perform very often.
+In regulated journeys, customers are often comparing options, sharing sensitive data, or completing tasks they do not perform very often.

 • Ask what the customer has to remember.
 Codes, passwords, and time-limited steps all add load.